jonasjaeger-sci/mod905/CONTRIBUTING.rst

 Before contributing,
-please read the short guidelines given below for :ref:`reporting bugs and issues <contribute-bugs>` and for :ref:`requesting new features <contribute-new-features>`.
+please read the short guidelines given below for reporting issues_, and for requesting new features_.
-Some information on the preferred coding style is also given :ref:`below <contribute-style>`.
+Some information on the preferred coding style_ is also given below.

-.. _contribute-bugs:
+.. _issues:

 Bugs and issues
 ---------------